Cold Brew vs. Iced Coffee – Which One Is Better?

 This can be a confusing and challenging topic for many and has even caused arguments among friends of mine.

-Iced coffee has been a staple in coffee houses in Europe and particularly the States for the last 100 years or so.
-Cold brew, however, has only started gaining popularity in Western Europe and the States in the last 20 years or so, and only dramatically in the last 10 years.
-Is it just another name for Iced Coffee?
+Iced coffee has been a staple in coffee houses throughout Europe and particularly the United States for the last century.
+Cold brew, however, has only gained widespread popularity in Western Europe and the States in the last 20 years, and dramatically so in the last decade.
+Is it simply another name for iced coffee?
 Why do certain coffee drinkers swear by it?
-We are obviously fans of Cold Brew on this site, but we concede that there can be a time and place for both drinks.
-Today we are going to examine both beverages, highlight the differences as well as the different advantages and disadvantages of both.
+We are obviously fans of cold brew on this site, but we recognize that there can be a time and place for both drinks.
+Today we are going to examine both brewing methods, highlight the key differences in extraction chemistry and technique, as well as the distinct advantages and disadvantages of each.

 Iced Coffee vs Cold Brew